numpde/NicheNet_Omnipath/02_ParameterOptimization.md

     dplyr::distinct()
 ```

-We now combine these two soruces of ligand receptor interactions and
+We now combine these two sources of ligand-receptor interactions and
 then transform to the network format required by the **NicheNet**
 method: